Alperemrehas/weather-api/README.md

         uvicorn storeapi.main:app --reload --host 0.0.0.0 --port 2525

-5. You can check the interactive API document, by hiting:
+5. You can check the interactive API document, by hiting :

     http://127.0.0.1:8000/docs